Medically reviewed by Kristin Hall, FNP

 Tea tree oil is generally safe to use topically, though some irritation can occur.
 You should never swallow tea tree oil, and should only use it topically.

-Tea tree oil, also known as melaleuca oil, comes from the tea tree, a plant native to Australia.
+Tea tree oil, also known as melaleuca alternifolia oil, comes from the tea tree, a plant native to Australia, according to the National Center for Complementary and Integrative Health.

 Reportedly, tea tree oil became so important to the people of Australia — and the military — that “bush cutters” who harvested the plant were exempt from serving in World War II.